+% of To otal

-% of Total Fund As of June 25, 2021 As of June 26, 2020 Old Mutual Wealth Invesco Perpetual High Income - % 38 % Old Mutual Wealth Creation Balanced Portfolio 59 % 17 % Royal London Deposit Administration 41 % 45 %
+Fund As of June 24, 2022 As of June 25, 2021

+Old Mutual Wealth Creation Balanced Portfolio 59 %

+Quilter Creation Balanced Portfolio 62 %

+Royal London Deposit Administration 38 % 41 %

-The Old Mutual Wealth assets are administered on unit-linked principles and allow access to a range of funds; these have been treated as Level 2 fair value measurement.
+The Quilter and Old Mutual Wealth assets are administered on unit-linked principles and allow access to a range of funds; these have been treated as Level 2.

 The Royal London assets are administered on a deposit administration basis.
 This is similar to a with profits fund but with a lower exposure to the stock market.
-The policy is invested in a mix of assets, mainly UK Government bonds and Corporate bonds, the returns of which are smoothed over time.
-These assets are considered as unobservable inputs and have been treated as Level 3 fair value measurement because the fair value of which is based on the previous year end observable value and other unobservable inputs such as declared rates of bonus plus an enhancement on the policy for this scheme.
+The policy is invested in a mix of backing assets with a smoothed regular bonus rate being declared every year, which stabilizes the rate of return over the longer term.
+These have been treated as Level 3.